On this page, you will find details of professional opportunities which may be of interest to you and your career.

 We are seeking experienced and energetic individuals who are committed to supporting both the current and the next generation of professionals through high-quality education and assessment.

-We encourage all eligible UK Fellows who are keen to make a significant and meaningful contribution to the College’s core missions to consider applying.
-Your expertise, insight, and leadership will be instrumental in shaping delivery and the future of surgical and dental education and assessment at RCSEd.
+We encourage all eligible Fellows who are keen to make a significant contribution to the College’s core missions to consider applying.
+Your expertise, insight, and leadership will be instrumental in shaping the delivery and future of surgical and dental education and assessment at RCSEd.

-For further details on the roles and the application process, please contact Mrs Irene MacDonald-Kennedy (i.macdonald-kennedy@rcsed.ac.uk) for a job description.
-Please note that the closing date for receipt of applications for all five posts is Friday 7 March 2025.
+For further details on the roles and application process, please contact Mrs Irene MacDonald-Kennedy (i.macdonald-kennedy@rcsed.ac.uk) for a job description.
+Please note that the closing date for receipt of applications for all five posts is Monday 31 March 2025.

 Interview dates will be as follows: